IIIMPACT/hungerrush_handheld_docs/content/engineering/incidents/technical-incident-report-template.md

 weight: 20
 ---

-# Sigma Technical Incident Report
+# IIIMPACT Technical Incident Report

 **Account**: The name of the client account affected
 **Severity**: A value of p0,p1,p2,p3 depending on the severity of the incident